-Many os us, teachers and professors, keep encouraging young people to choose life and its challenges with humor, serenity and knowledge.
-The options are hard to beat: the safety of repetition; the easy answers to the complex questions; the bright promises of violence and all its powerful , tenacious and charming proposals.
+Many os us, teachers and lecturers, keep encouraging young people to choose life and its challenges with humor, serenity and knowledge.
+The options are hard to beat: the safety of repetition; the easy answers to the complex questions; the bright promises of violence and power and all its tenacious and easy proposals.

-With my degrees (Journalism; graduate studies (specializations) in Literature and Audiovisual Communication and a Masters in Communication and Languages) I´ve taught at technical and higher education, in-class (17 years) and online education (10 years) in several private and federal universities and institutions (UnC, Uninter, Intersaberes, Unibrasil, IFPR, FAPI, Interead, Genius, Kultivi, etc.) – mainly in Journalism, Design, Photography and Advertising and Propaganda courses.
+With my degrees (Visual Arts (FPM); Journalism; graduate studies (specializations) in Literature and Audiovisual Communication and a Masters in Communication and Languages) I´ve taught at technical and higher education, in-class (17 years) and online education (10 years) in several private and federal universities and institutions (UnC, Uninter, Intersaberes, Unibrasil, IFPR, FAPI, Interead, Genius, Kultivi, etc.) – mainly in Journalism, Design, Photography and Advertising and Propaganda courses.

 Far more than to teach, be a professor gave/give me the opportunity to listen, share and connect to incredible, wise, sensitive, solid - and hopeful people.

 My first academic research was sponsored by the National Research Counsil - Conselho Nacional de Pesquisas (CNPq).
 It was about Nossa Senhora do Desterro island cultural life among 1889 -1899 - after Brazilian Republic Proclamation (1889), the Armed Revolution (1893-1894) and during the Federalist Revolution (1893-1895) in 1995.
 Amongst those years, the city staged its own version of Salem witch trials, with 185 killings, a paranoid delating fever and many horrible war crimes.

 That´s because Desterro was doomed the moment Moreira César disembarked on the island.
 The bloodthirsty lieutenant colonel called the Corta-Cabeças (The Cutthroat) was sent by the president, Marshal Floriano Peixoto, to promote an “ajuste de cuentas” against the rebels, who were also, the city intellectual elite.

 It was fascinating to understand how ironic and bitter Santa Catarina´s state capital city name is - since 1889: Florianópolis.
 Many brazilians believe - wrongfully - the actual island´s name just reflects its beauty: "flor" means flower in portuguese.

-One important experience, besides being elected (with 99% of votes) coordinator of Journalism Department (UnC – Concórdia), was the awarded project TV program, “Papo Cabeça” which I directed and supervised with a colegue.
+One important experience, besides being elected (with 99% of votes) Journalism Department Coordinator (UnC – Concórdia), was the awarded project TV program, “Papo Cabeça” which I directed and supervised with a colegue.